 Benedictine students and alumni interested in a health professional school after graduation, and who meet the following criteria are eligible:

-Students who transferred to Benedictine, have less than 30 credit hours of Benedictine coursework, are interested in a health professional school after graduation, and who meet the following criteria are eligible:
+Undergraduate students who transferred to Benedictine, have less than 30 credit hours of Benedictine coursework, are interested in a health professional school after graduation, and who meet the following criteria are eligible:

 2. Individual letters of recommendation